a-y-u-s-h/processing/README.md

+# Processing Sketches
-A collection of my Processing based experiments.
+This is a dedicated repository to contain my Processing (Java) based sketches.